 Posted on July 29th, 2022

 In November 2021, the independent pharmacy Valisure uncovered benzene contamination in deodorant and antiperspirant products from several popular US brands.
-These findings were made public in a petition asking for greater FDA regulatory involvement, demanding that manufacturers recall all tainted products immediately.
+These findings were made public in a petition asking for greater FDA regulatory involvement, demanding that manufacturers recall all contaminated products immediately.

-Valisure, who also brought benzene-tainted sunscreen to the public's attention, tested 108 batches of deodorant products from 30 different brands.
+Valisure, who also brought benzene-contaminated sunscreen to the public's attention, tested 108 batches of deodorant products from 30 different brands.
 Their results show that 59 batches, or almost 55% of the total, were contaminated with benzene in various amounts, in some cases as high as 17.7ppm.

 While the FDA allows a 2ppm (parts per million) benzene concentration, this only applies to a narrow range of drugs that serve a significant therapeutic function; otherwise, the FDA categorizes benzene as a highly-toxic "class 1 solvent" with no safe level of exposure and carcinogen associated with debilitating conditions such as acute myeloid leukemia (AML), acute lymphocytic leukemia (ALL), and chronic lymphocytic leukemia (CLL).
 The EPA has a far stricter standard for benzene in drinking water of 5ppb (part per billion).